kzero-xyz/kzero-grant-docs/kzero-pallet-zklogin.md

 ### 1. `validate_unsigned`
 **Purpose**: Validates the validity of unsigned transactions to ensure only legitimate ZkLogin transactions can enter the transaction pool

+> The `validate_unsigned` function is mainly being used in the context of the transaction pool to check the validity of the call wrapped by an unsigned extrinsic.
 ```rust
 fn validate_unsigned(source: TransactionSource, call: &Self::Call) -> TransactionValidity
 ```